BrassWire/ParseIY/README.md

 ## Types
 - `ParserData` - holds parser position.
 Supports backtracking, syntax highlighting and logging errors/warnings/suggestions.
 Offers couple basic built-in parser functions.
 - `Parsed<T>` - used as return in parser functions.
 Holds a parsed value if parser had matched correct or erroneous symbol, or holds no value if parser could not be applied and backtrack should be triggered.
-- `IndentedLineBuffer` - helps to convert AST back into raw text by applying indentations via `using (buffer.Shifted)` syntax.
 - `ExpressionReader<TNode>` - abstract type for quickly making expression parsers.
 It implements general algorithm for parsing binary (and not only) expression trees, while allowing developer to override any detail.
+- `IndentedLineBuffer` - helps to convert AST back into raw text by marking indentations via `using (buffer.Shifted)` syntax.
+While it's not needed for parsing, this type was just too useful to not also include it.